Unprecedented profit for major oil drillers as prices soared

 “Given the long investment cycle times, growing supply will not happen overnight,” said Woods in a conference call Friday.

-Gasoline prices rose particularly quickly during the quarter because there are fewer refineries operating in the U.S. than before the pandemic, which drove energy consumption down severely.
+Gasoline prices rose particularly quickly during the quarter, due to limited global supply, the high cost of oil and because there are fewer refineries operating in the U.S. than before the pandemic.

 Exxon plans to increase refining capacity by about 250,000 barrels per day in the first quarter of 2023 by expanding its Beaumont Refinery.
 That represents the industry’s largest single capacity addition in the U.S. since 2012, the company said.